AltspaceVR/AltspaceSDK/README.md

 // in animate loop
 cursorEvents.update();
 ```
-Now the cube will apper to "jump" slightly up and down on Altspace cursor press and release.
-It will also respond to correspond HTML5 mouse events in a traditional browser.
+Now the cube will appear to "jump" slightly up and down on Altspace cursor press and release.
+It will also respond to corresponding HTML5 mouse events in a traditional browser.

 **Step 6b**:
 Add interactive behavior with [Cursor Effect Plugins]